 During Hajj, as with Umrah, men wear two sheets of plain white cloth, to cover the upper and lower body.
 Women must wear modest clothes that cover their bodies to the ankle and scarves to cover their hair.
 The clothes are usually white, although there is no restriction on colour.

 What happens during Hajj?

-After Umrah, Muslims travel to Mina, a holy site south-east of Makkah, by a shuttle service and camp there in tents overnight.
+After Umrah, Muslims travel to Mina, a holy site south-east of Makkah, by shuttle and camp there in tents overnight.
 Mina, also known as the city of tents, can host up to three million people.

 Pilgrims spend the day praying at Arafat until sunset, then walk the seven kilometres to the third holy site, Muzdalifah.
-There, they perform the sunset and night prayers and spend the night praying under the open sky.
+There, they perform the sunset and night prayers and spend the night worshipping under the open sky.

 On the third morning, the pilgrims gather pebbles and return to Mina for the stoning ceremony.
 They throw seven pebbles each at Jamrat Al Aqabah, a stone monument that signifies the temptations of Satan, between sunrise and sunset.

 The pilgrims’ three concluding acts include sacrificing an animal to feed people in need, which can be done by purchasing a voucher, and cutting or shaving their hair, then returning to Makkah for another Umrah.
 Most women cut a few strands of hair while men prefer to shave it all off.